Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 \subsection{Strong Shock Problem \cite{ZGM}}

 Figure ~\ref{fig:SSwP} shows the results of strong shock problem.
-In this case CFL equals 0.4, number of nodes are 200 and final time is 40 second.
-MRSU scheme can capture discontinuous wavefronts reasonably well.
+In this case CFL number is 0.4, number of nodes is 200 and final time is 40 seconds.
+MRSU scheme captures discontinuous wavefronts reasonably well.